zzzprojects/EntityFramework-Extensions/docs/pages/tutorials/overview.md

 ## What’s Entity Framework Extensions?

-This library allows you to improve your Entity Framework **performance dramatically**.
+This library allows you to improve your **Entity Framework Performance** dramatically.

 It’s easy to use, and easy to customize.